 Ban The Box Update: What employers need to know about background checks.

-Home > Blog > Litigation > Ban The Box Update: What employers need to know about background checks.
+Home > Blog > Business > Ban The Box Update: What employers need to know about background checks.

 Enforcement officials signal focus on pre-employment background check compliance; non-compliant job postings provide fertile ground for litigation.

 New York and New Jersey are among the more than 30 states across the nation that have adopted legislation precluding employers from querying job applicants’ criminal history -- so-called “Ban the Box” laws.
 Recent enforcement proceedings and guidance from the EEOC confirm that businesses must do more than just remove the criminal history questions from their job application forms.
 Employers must adopt policies to ensure that, once criminal history information is permissibly obtained during the post-offer phase of the hiring process, such information is considered consistently across the organization.
 An employee should not be disqualified for employment unless the criminal history information bears on the position at issue, and the disqualification must be consistent with a business necessity.